section-engineering-education/engineering-education/content/articles/structuring-large-applications-with-blueprints-and-application-factory-in-flask/index.md

 In our auth package, we can add the *views* and *forms* file for this specific feature.
 It is best practice to use the feature name as a prefix to files within the package.
 E.g the `views.py` for auth will be saved as `auth_views.py` this way it eases recognition.

 In the `__init__.py` file in the auth package, here are the things we need to do:

 - Import Blueprint from flask
 - Initialize an object of a blueprint and pass in the blueprint name for this specific component which in our case is ‘auth’
-- Underneath the object initialization, we import all other components of this package/feature here such as `auth_forms`, `auth_views` e.t.c.
+- Underneath the object initialization, we import all other components of this package/feature here such as `auth_forms`, `auth_views` etc.

 A complete implementation of this is as follows: